octa22/org.openhab.binding.xiaomigateway/README.md

 # org.openhab.binding.xiaomigateway

 This binding brings Xiaomi Gateway Smart Home devices (Aqara) integration with OpenHAB1.x Currently only one gateway is supported and only getting sub device state/reading events confirmed to be working.
-Unfortunately I have no switch to test controlling its state using write command, but write key generation based on gateway token seems to be implemented OK.
+Controlling of gateway light works too (only On/Off, no color change within OpenHAB yet) Unfortunately I have no switch to test controlling its state using write command, but write key generation based on gateway token seems to be implemented OK.

 Based on info found here: https://github.com/louisZL/lumi-gateway-local-api